tvandervalk/aDNA-deletions/README.md

 **How to run:**

 The script first builds a reference mappability map.
-Next regions where a set of outgroup genomes (e.g. asian elephants) has normal read coverage but a set of target genomes (e.g. woolly mammoths) does not show read support are identified.
-The output is a bedfile containing the deleted regions, fixed in the target set and plots of the average coverage around those regions.
-To run a set of target andoutgroup genomes has to be provided in a tab-separated file, with the 1st column depicting outgroup or target and the 2nd column the path to the bam-file (see filepath_example.txt for an example file):
+Next, regions where a set of outgroup genomes (e.g. asian elephants) have normal read coverage but a set of target genomes (e.g. woolly mammoths) do not show read support are identified.
+The output is a bedfile containing the deleted regions fixed in the target set, and plots of the average coverage around those regions.
+To run, a set of target and outgroup genomes has to be provided in a tab-separated file, with the 1st column depicting outgroup/target and the 2nd column the path to the bam-file (see filepath_example.txt for an example file):

 ```
 aDNA-deletions/run_deletions.sh